-Applications or services obtain policy decisions at runtime using a policy decision point (PDP) application programming interface (API).
-Applications then enforce these decisions in their own application or service code.
+Applications or services obtain policy decisions at runtime using a policy decision point (PDP) API.
+Applications then enforce the decision in their own application or service code.
 This integration configuration is the most flexible, supporting any application or service use case.